ChaelCodes/chaelcodes.github.io/_posts/2025-09-14-xo-ruby-atlanta.md

 excerpt_separator: <!--more-->
 ---

 XO Ruby Atlanta was an intimate Ruby conference that took place at the Limelight Theater in Atlanta, Georgia on September 14, 2025.
-The single-day event brought together Ruby developers for a collection of inspiring talks, great networking, and the kind of warm community atmosphere that makes Ruby conferences special.
-The event was organized by @jremsikjr and the team at @flagrant.
+This single day event was fantastic, energizing, and inspiring!
+Organized by Jim Remsik and Flagrant, they showed that regional conferences can be done quickly and on a budget (if you have the experience)!

 <!--more-->

 ## The Conference Experience

-The conference had a wonderful, intimate feel that made it easy to connect with fellow Ruby developers.
-The venue created a comfortable environment for both learning and networking, and the organizers did a fantastic job creating an inclusive and welcoming atmosphere.
+XO Ruby events feel so cool!
+The limelight theater is such a cool venue, and the little XO Ruby touches went a long way to making it feel cozy.
+It was fantastic to meet up with local Ruby friends, talk shop, and to present the first full-length version of my talk "Play with your Code"!

 ## The Talks